diamonddelt/learn-kubernetes/deployments/kubernetes-deployments.md

 * `labels` are the heart of the Kubernetes locator strategy; so every object must have a unique label.
 A deployment finds the pods to manage by the `matchLabels:` property in the yaml manifest.
 The deployment, once created, also adds its own labels to the pods it deployed, and this is tracked by the `template metadata label` in the yaml manifest.
 * The `template` section of a deployment manifest is responsible for what triggers an update in the deployment.
 If you change a value in that section, the deployment will update itself.
 * The other sections of the deployment manifest are used to specify information about what the deployment will do (i.e. it's strategy or labels) when the next update occurs

+## Summary

+A deployment is the day to day management object that the k8s operator will use to deploy pods and scale them with zero downtime.
+Deployments use `label selector` to target pods by their `label`.